 - 1. Because most players on 3GPP mobile phones do not support RTSP authentication, make sure the authentication mode of RTSP streaming is set to disable.
-For more information, please refer to RTSP Streaming on page 45. - 2.
-As the the bandwidth on 3G networks is limited, you will not be able to use a large video size.
+For more information, please refer to RTSP Streaming on page 48. - 2.
+As the bandwidth on 3G networks is limited, you will not be able to use a large video size.
 Please set the video and audio streaming parameters as listed below.
-For more information, please refer to Viewing Window on page 57.
+For more information, please refer to video quality settings on page 61.

 Video Mode MPEG-4

 Frame size 176 x 144

 Maximum frame rate 5 fps

 Intra frame period 1S

 Video quality (Constant bit rate) 40kbps

+Audio type (GSM-AMR) 12.2kbps

 - 3. As most ISPs and players only allow RTSP streaming through port number 554, please set the RTSP port to 554.
-For more information, please refer to RTSP Streaming on page 45. - 4.
+For more information, please refer to RTSP Streaming on page 48. - 4.
 Launch the player on the 3GPP-compatible mobile devices (ex.
 Real Player). - 5.
 Type the following URL commands into the player.
 The address format is rtsp://<public ip address of your camera>:<rtsp port>/<RTSP streaming access name for stream 3>.
-For example: